-Pistoia is sometimes referred to as little Florence because of the concentration of art and architecture in a much smaller city.
-Pistoia's main square has great examples of medieval architecture, including the Cathedral of San Zeno and its bell tower and the 14th century Gothic Baptistery.
+Pistoia is sometimes referred to as "little Florence" because of the concentration of art and architecture in a much smaller city.
+Pistoia's main square has great examples of medieval architecture, including the Cathedral of San Zeno and its bell tower and the 14th-century Gothic Baptistery.
 Its medieval marketplace is still in use today.
 Although Pistoia is a short train ride west of Florence, it sees far fewer tourists.

 Barga and Garfagnana

 Garfagnana is the mountainous area north of Lucca.
 It's populated with picturesque villages, hiking trails, and the spa center of Bagni di Lucca.
 Barga has a link to Scotland and you may see Scottish items for sale and hear a fair amount of English spoken.
 Continuing up the Serchio River Valley you'll come to Castelnuovo di Garfagnana, the area's main town, which can be reached by train from Lucca.
-A car is best for exploring most of the Garfagnana though.Continue to 5 of 10 below.
+A car is best for exploring most of the Garfagnana though.

-The Lunigiana is a finger of Tuscany that borders on the Liguria and Emilia Romagana regions.
+The Lunigiana is a finger of Tuscany that borders on the Liguria and Emilia Romagna regions.
 Three valleys, divided by rivers, make up the Lunigiana.
 The hilly region is dotted with remains of more than 100 castles and small medieval villages like Pontremoli and Equi Terme, known for its spa and prehistoric cave.

 Carrara Marble Quarries